Frequently Asked Questions

 - How does AWH’s business model work?

 AWH fulfills a unique need in the global healthcare system.
 By collecting supplies in the United States at reduced or no cost, we substantially ease the financial burden on American healthcare organizations and provide much-needed aid to clinics in the developing world.
 We then ship large amounts of medical supplies to our partners at underserved clinics for a fraction of their retail value.
-This saves hospitals in the US and abroad money and provides a significant incentive to enact environmentally friendly initiatives.

 - How do hospitals benefit from donating surplus medical supplies?